rg-3/content-script.skeleton/README.md

 This repository is intended as an aid in Chrome extension development.
-It provides a skeleton you can use to kickstart development of a new extension who has a focus on content scripts.
+It provides a skeleton you can use to kickstart development of a new extension that has a focus on content scripts.

 The intention is to create a number of skeletons that target different types of Chrome extensions, for example those who only use content scripts all the way